peterstansfeld/palavo/README.md

 ### Thoughts

-This is great, but it doesn't leave many pins free to capture external input signals - only 7, namely: GP15, 20, 21, 22, 26, 27 and 28.
-So...
+It's pretty remarkable that this microcontroller can output a DVI signal.
+However, the DVI frame buffer currently uses a lot of SRAM and this limits the amount of signal data we can capture.
+Also this configuration doesn't leave many pins free to capture external signal data - only 7, namely: GP15, 20, 21, 22, 26, 27 and 28.
+We could lose the VGA output pins and gain a little SRAM by freeing up the VGA frame buffer, but if we had a second Pico 2...

-## Configuration 13
+## Configuration 26

 #### PALAVO_CONFIG=13
+#### PALAVO_CONFIG=26 - to specify that csync is used instead of VSYNC and HSYNC. todo

-If we use a second Pico 2, and change the VGA_Out\*s to VGA_In\*s we can to make a VGA (6-bit logic level) - DVI Converter.
-If we also lose, or move, the Infra_Red_RX we can squeeze in VGA_Out_CSYNC and VGA_Out_RGB to provide a monochrome VGA output for testing purposes.
+If we use a second Pico 2, and change the VGA_Out\*s to VGA_In\*s we can make a VGA (6-bit logic level) - DVI Converter.
+If we lose the Infra_Red_RX we can squeeze in VGA_Out_CSYNC and VGA_Out_RGB to provide a monochrome VGA output for testing purposes, which can also be mirrored to the DVI output.

 ```
        VGA_In_VSYNC  GP0  1       USB      40 VBUS